 Ribbon Tweeter Pros: What We Like About Ribbon Tweeters

 Ribbons have earned their place as special tweeters for several reasons:

 - Predictable and consistent sound

 - Crisp and detailed audio performance

 - The lower mass of the moving diaphragm can help with the clarity of reproduction of authentic sound

 - Can be silky smooth with no coloration if done right

-- Better power-to-weight ratio which leads to better sound resolution
+- The better power-to-weight ratio which leads to a better sound resolution

 Ribbon Tweeter Cons: What We Don’t Like About Ribbon Tweeters

 While their lightness makes them highly efficient, they don’t withstand heat very well, limiting their power-handling ability.